arthurperch/Cloud-Infrastructure-Flask-App/README.md

 if __name__ == "__main__":
     # Start Flask server on port 80 (so browser can reach it)
     app.run(host="0.0.0.0", port=80)
+📐 Architecture Diagram

+The current cloud infrastructure is provisioned on AWS using Terraform.
+The deployment includes the following components:

+VPC (10.0.0.0/16) → A private network for all resources.

+Public Subnet (10.0.1.0/24) → A subnet inside the VPC with internet access.

+Internet Gateway (IGW) → Enables communication between the VPC and the internet.

+Route Table → Routes outbound traffic (0.0.0.0/0) through the IGW.

+Security Group → Configured to allow inbound HTTP (port 80) and SSH (port 22), with unrestricted outbound access.

+EC2 Instance (Amazon Linux 2) → A t3.micro instance running in the public subnet with a public IPv4 address.

+Current State

+Infrastructure fully deployed with Terraform.

+Public IP assigned to EC2 instance.

+Instance accessible via SSH (port 22).

+Security group allows HTTP (port 80).

+Flask application prepared locally for deployment.

+Next Step

+Deploy the Flask application onto the EC2 instance.

+Application endpoints will be exposed:

+/ → returns “Hello from cloud-p1 🚀”

+/health → returns “OK”
 <img width="2259" height="1661" alt="image" src="https://github.com/user-attachments/assets/bed0fa26-ccee-4f73-ab12-fc910142beb4" />